Blaxzter/full-stack-fastapi-template-vue/frontend/README.md

 * `frontend/src` - The main frontend code.
 * `frontend/src/assets` - Static assets.
 * `frontend/src/client` - The generated OpenAPI client.
 * `frontend/src/components` - The different components of the frontend.
-* `frontend/src/hooks` - Custom hooks.
+* `frontend/src/stores` - Pinia stores for state management.
-* `frontend/src/routes` - The different routes of the frontend which include the pages.
+* `frontend/src/views` - The different views/pages of the frontend.
-* `theme.tsx` - The Chakra UI custom theme.
+* `frontend/src/router` - Vue Router configuration.

 ## End-to-End Testing with Playwright

-The frontend includes initial end-to-end tests using Playwright.
+The frontend includes end-to-end tests using Playwright.
 To run the tests, you need to have the Docker Compose stack running.
 Start the stack with the following command:

 ```bash
 docker compose up -d --wait backend